Bug report #21063

 - browser shows netCDF files - but displays two or three entries per data-file. one with a mesh symbol the other with a raster symbol, and a table symbol. the raster symbol works, the table covers the time-frame.

-#7 Updated by Saber Razmjooei over 1 year ago
+#7 Updated by Saber Razmjooei almost 2 years ago

 - File Screenshot_20190223_091737.png added